Models for integrating data science teams within companies

 It should be noted that the CoE model works for many types of teams.
 Centralization helps focus and agency.
 You should fully centralize that which you can clearly encapsulate from the rest of the organization.
 Full centralization works when coupling is low and joint meetings are few and far between.

 As an example, consider tooling development teams.
 Once the company decides on a technology or programming language, tooling improvement efforts can happen more or less independently of product launch timelines.

 Another example of a successful CoE team is Microsoft Research, a subsidiary of Microsoft.
 Formed in 1991, there is no expectation that the institute produce any result that would be applicable to core Microsoft products.
 It turns out that Microsoft is leading the patent race in AI as a result of its investment in a research institute.

-In the accounting model, also known as the BI model, the data science team produces reports and presentations on a recurring basis (usually monthly and quarterly).
+In the accounting model, also known as the BI model, the central data science team produces reports and presentations on a recurring basis (usually monthly and quarterly).
 The data science team would inform the company of notable movements in top-level metrics.
 Once the team identifies an interesting or worrying trend, they would work with product teams to investigate the root cause.
 Thus, quite frequently, playing detective becomes a main activity of the data science team under the accounting model.

 There are three main drawbacks to this model:

 a.
 Difficulty in attribution and closing the loop.
 As mentioned above, it is near impossible to reason based on global trends.
 This drawback becomes particularly pronounced when there are many product teams and hence many moving parts and levers.

 b.
 Reorganization and the emergence of tiger teams.
 It is important to have analyses and metrics which are tied to levers (product teams) so that they are actionable quickly and with less cost and reorganization needs.
 Reorganization happens and new “tiger” teams emerge when the data science team is unable to identify the culprit and existing product teams are unable to own and prioritize a fix.